-Since the pandemic restrictions have been lifted, the PSS has strengthened its performance of key tasks. its continued to undertake work outside of its normal case work to improve the service for the future.
+The PSS continues to roll out more digital processing and self service options for an improved customer experience.
+It has continued to undertake work outside of its normal case work to improve the service for the future.
 Work is ongoing for the following:

-a) Guaranteed Minimum Pension (GMP) reconciliation - the process of comparing the Pension Fund's GMP information with that held by HMRC - is progressing.
+- a) Guaranteed Minimum Pension (GMP) reconciliation the process of comparing the Pension Fund's GMP information with that held by HMRC - is progressing.
 Mercers are due to complete a fresh analysis of the differences between HMRC data and the Fund's records.
-The next steps will be to begin the delivery phase of the reconciliation project - amending pension records and pensioners
+The next steps will be to begin the delivery phase of the reconciliation project - amending pension records and pensioners payroll.

-- payroll.
 The Pensions Committee and Board will be kept informed of progress. - b) Member Self Service (MSS) rollout continues.
 The expectation is that this online portal will become the default method of Pensions Shared Service communication with members and improvement in customer service and information exchange is expected.